 The Department of State Lands granted the necessary easement permits upon application.
 Edge Cable also applied to the Oregon Parks and Recreation Department (OPRD) for two ocean shore permits, in order to drill under the beach to lay cables from TDM into the sea.
 Edge wanted one permit for this Jupiter Cable project, and a second permit for a 5-inch conduit to accommodate future installation of another fiber-optic cable later.
 OPRD approved the Jupiter permit, but denied the request for a permit to punch through the beach for a cable at some indeterminate future time merely for speculative purposes.
 OPRD pointed out that there was no “adequate justification” for the speculative permit, nor benefit to the public, but found there was justification for approving installation of the Jupiter system.
 Why?
 To help meet the demand for internet services worldwide.
 The OPRD decision led to three separate appeals, from TDM residents and from ORCA.
 But the appeals were denied, and the OPRD decision affirmed.

-ORCA opposes this project for several reasons.
+ORCA has opposed this project, and continues to do so, for several reasons.
 First, an increase in Facebook’s capacity to Asia is likely to benefit the citizens of Tillamook County not at all.
 Second, Facebook should not be allowed a permit to conduct an industrial-type project in a residential area; this is exactly the kind of mismatch in use the Oregon land use system was designed to prevent.
-Third, the project, by purchasing a private lot for the landing site, will guarantee that similar disruptions of coastal neighborhoods for submarine cable installations will happen in future, anywhere the companies can get approval from compliant county or city governments.
-Fourth, submarine cable placements have received very little scrutiny in Oregon, neither in the Territorial Sea Plan nor local planning processes; the current strategy of uncritical welcome clearly needs examination and revision.
+Third, the project, by purchasing a private lot for the landing site, guarantees that similar disruptions of coastal neighborhoods for submarine cable installations will happen in future, anywhere the companies can get approval from compliant county or city governments.
+Fourth, submarine cable placements have received very little scrutiny in Oregon, neither in the Territorial Sea Plan nor local planning processes; the current strategy of uncritical welcome is clearly a danger to Oregon’s precious marine resources.
+Especially now that we have a heap of abandoned drilling equipment entombed under the seafloor, forever, off the coast of Tierra del Mar.